Device Power Save Mechanism

 - 2 milliseconds after the sl_wfx_host_wait_for_wake_up() function is called, the WFx is considered awake.
 Those 2 milliseconds can be considered as a timeout value for the sl_wfx_host_wait_for_wake_up() function.

 After one of the two above conditions is met, the sl_wfx_host_wait_for_wake_up() function can return and the FMAC driver sends the request to the WFx.

-Note that by design, the FMAC power save feature has an impact on the absolute throughput performances achievable using the FMAC driver.
-To optimize the throughput performances and the system power consumption to a specific application, the host application can take advantage of the sl_wfx_host_sleep_grant() function called by the FMAC driver.
-This host implemented function gives the host flexibility on whether or not the WFx can to go to back to sleep mode.
+Note that, by design, the FMAC power save feature has an impact on the absolute throughput performances achievable using the FMAC driver.
+To optimize the throughput performances and the system power consumption for a specific application, the host application can take advantage of the sl_wfx_host_sleep_grant() function called by the FMAC driver.
+This host-implemented function gives the host flexibility on whether or not the WFx can go back to sleep mode.
 The host decision can be based on multiple factors:

 - The parameters of the sl_wfx_host_sleep_grant() function (address, type and length of the message previously sent by the driver)